 Monitoring water quality continues to be a high priority for Yellowstone, with standardized data collected at fixed sites since 2002.
-This long-term data is used to evaluate overall ecosystem health, ascertain impacts of potential stressors (e.g., road construction activities, accidental sewage spill), identify changes that may be associated with water quality degradation, and guide resource management decisions related to water quality.
+This long-term data is used to evaluate overall ecosystem health, ascertain impacts of potential stressors (e.g., upstream impacts from legacy mines), identify changes that may be associated with water quality degradation, and guide resource management decisions related to water quality

-The characteristics of Yellowstone's surface waters are influenced by season, elevation, and precipitation.
-Some waters are also affected by the park's geothermal features, generally resulting in warmer temperatures and higher dissolved ion concentrations.
-Park staff monitors water temperature, dissolved oxygen, pH, specific conductance turbidity, and total suspended solids at 11 stream sites and 7 sites on Yellowstone Lake.
-Park staff collect chemical parameters from 10 stream sites, including anions, cations, and nutrients.
-In 2013, all but three sites met or surpassed national and state water quality standards on all collection days.
+The characteristics of Yellowstone’s surface waters are influenced by season, elevation, precipitation, surrounding vegetation, and wildfire.
+Some waters are also affected by the park’s geothermal features, generally resulting in warmer temperatures and higher dissolved ion concentrations.

 Park staff also monitor three sites on the park boundary where stream segments in the Yellowstone River drainage have been listed as impaired by the State of Montana.

 Irrigation by landowners north of the park has often reduced the lowermost reach of the stream during mid-summer and fall.
 The water flow becomes unsuitable for sustaining native trout and overall biological integrity.
-The adjudicated water rights stipulate that the creek is to have a minimum flow of 1.306 ft3/sec from April 15 to October 15.
+The adjudicated water rights stipulate that the creek is to have a minimum flow of 1.306 ft3/ sec from April 15 to October 15.
 A stakeholder group of federal agencies, private citizens, and conservation organizations are working together on projects to maintain the flows in the main channel.

 Soda Butte Creek